 1 Completions Historical housing completions (net), sourced from Local Authority data and the MHCLG (Live Table 122).
 2 Local Housing Need (LHN) Minimum housing need, as calculated using the MHCLG 'standard method', which is based on the 2014-based household growth projections, with an adjustment to account for affordability.
-3 Objective Assessment of Need (OAN) A measure of future need, as calculated by the planning authorities (used prior to the introduction of the LHN).
-4 Requirement As set out in the NPPF, the housing requirement (provision target) identifies the extent to which the identified need can be met over the plan period.
+3 Objective Assessment of Need (OAN) ent of introduction of the LHN) 4 Requirement As set out in the NPPF, the housing requirement (provision target) identifies the extent to which the identified need can be met over the plan period.
 5 5 Year Supply The 5-year land supply is a calculation of whether there is a deliverable supply of homes to meet the planned housing requirement over the next 5 years.
 6 HLA The land availability assessment is carried out by planning authorities to assess the availability, suitability and achievability of sites and broad locations for potential housing development.
 7 Planned Delivery Planning authorities should produce a trajectory of expected housing delivery over the plan period, with the anticipated rate of development for specific sites (where appropriate).
 Housing trajectories are often published as part of the Local Plan and are updated annually in monitoring/land supply reports.